Poetics as Cosmology

 (Intro to Spontaneous Composition)

 A five week online (Zoom) workshop for people who have had a little experience in spontaneous poetry composition and want more.
-Join Cascadia Poetics Lab and Poetry Postcard Fest Co-Founder Paul E Nelson in a lively course designed to start where the poetry postcard fest left off and help you understand how to tap into deeper levels of knowing that can begin inform your non-writing life & reduce reliance on editing.
+Join Cascadia Poetics Lab and Poetry Postcard Fest Co-Founder Paul E Nelson in a lively course designed to start where the poetry postcard fest left off and help you tap into deeper levels of knowing that can begin inform your non-writing life & reduce reliance on editing.

-Limit – 15 participants in each session.
+Limit – 12 participants in each session.

 Paul E. Nelson’s “Poetics As Cosmology” course begins in a completely astounding way with a poem by Ed Dorn, “My Tribe.”
 If that is not enough to stop you in your tracks, what follows provides inroads and out roads from this seed sprout, this shake down.
 While Dorn would be embarrassed to be an initiator of such weight of purpose, he would also be so honored by Nelson leading “Poetics As Cosmology” and its poetic investigation via the stance of the Black Mountain School with his poem.

 Nelson helps all attendees to explore the possibilities of language, and especially the long poem as an embodiment of instruction in one’s own life.
 Course materials, discussions, and work-in-progress all contribute to a sense of participation in the mysteries of the creative process made real and “organic,” to use Levertov’s term.
 Knowing that Nelson’s course is dispatched from deep in the Cascadia bio-region makes it even better.
 How wonderful it is to be a part of this.

 – Susan Kay Anderson, Fall 2020 Poetics as Cosmology participant